Education Minister Says Will Return to 'Imagine' Programme in January

-Athena Michaelidou tells Politis that the confidence-building initiative will restart with adjustments following concerns raised in previous years
+Athena Michaelidou tells Politis that the ministry will back the confidence-building initiative again with some adjustments following concerns raised in previous years.

 Header Image